AsimShakour/reactappcar/README.md

-# React.js:
+# React.js: Asim Shakour

-React is a JavaScript library with reusable components and a unique data rendering approach.
-Web interfaces that you create with React are flexible, fast, and lightweight.
+React is a JavaScript library with reusable components which has a unique data rendering approach.
+React interfaces are flexible, fast, and lightweight.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).